 The recommendations below are for consideration by the relevant stakeholders.
-There are no formal powers to mandate the implementation of these recommendations.
-That said, the Commissioner looks forward to the ongoing adoption of the recommendations tabled in a manner that will enable continuous improvement within the industry.
+The Commissioner has no formal powers to mandate the implementation of these recommendations.
+That said, the Commissioner looks forward to the ongoing adoption of the recommendations in a manner that will enable continuous improvement within the wind industry.

-Finally, as noted in the 2016 report, the large-scale wind energy industry is still relatively new in Australia, with the first major wind farm developments commencing in just the last decade.
-Therefore, it is not surprising that a diverse number of opportunities still exist for improvement in the governance and operation of the industry.
+Finally, as noted in previous annual reports, the large-scale wind energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early part of the last decade.
+However the industry is developing rapidly, with a significant acceleration in new developments over the past few years and in the coming future.
+A significant number of opportunities still exist for improvement in the governance and operation of the industry.